No, there is no wall at Ogden

 HBO has lost the first round in its fight with Murray Energy over a June 18 broadcast of Last Week Tonight With John Oliver, which covered President Donald Trump's generous treatment of the coal industry.

-The network wanted a federal court rather than a West Virginia state judge to take up the quarrel over . . .
+The network wanted a federal court rather than a West Virginia state judge to take up . . .

 West Virginia ACLU files amicus brief in Murray lawsuit against HBO's "Last Week Tonight With John Oliver"